+Appellant shall mean the person or entity that filed the appeal with the Civil Service Commission.

+City shall mean the City of Seattle.

+Code shall mean the Seattle Municipal Code

+Commission shall mean the Civil Service Commission.

+Days shall mean calendar days.

-- 3.01 "Code" shall mean the Seattle Municipal Code - 3.02 "Hearing Examiner" shall mean the Office of the City's Hearing Examiner - 3.03 "Hearing Officer" shall mean a pro-tem hired by the Commission to whom the Commission delegates the authority to preside over an appeal - 3.04 "Presiding Officer" shall mean the person to whom the Commission has delegated the authority to preside over an appeal in accordance with Article XVI of the Seattle City Charter - 3.04.1 "Presiding Officer" shall also mean the member of the Commission assigned to preside over an appeal - 3.05 "Reviewing Officer" shall mean the member of the Commission appointed to review a matter that the Commission has delegated to a Hearing Officer or to the Office of the Hearing Examiner of the City of Seattle
+Hearing Examiner shall mean the Office of the City's Hearing Examiner

+Hearing Officer shall mean a Hearing Examiner Pro-Tem hired by the Commission to whom the Commission delegates the authority to preside over an appeal

+Party shall mean the Appellant or Respondent for the appeal.

+Presiding Officer shall mean the person to whom the Commission has delegated the authority to preside over an appeal in accordance with Article XVI of the Seattle City Charter or the member of the Commission assigned to preside over an appeal.

+Representative shall mean the attorney or other individual chosen by the Appellant or Respondent to represent them in the appeal process.

+Respondent shall mean the person or entity that the appeal is filed against.
+Generally this is a City department or office.

+Reviewing Officer shall mean the member of the Commission assigned to review and make a recommendation on a matter that the Commission has delegated to a Hearing Officer or to the Office of the Hearing Examiner of the City of Seattle.